LunarTides/Hearthstone.js/cards/Examples/2/README.md

 Shows you how to make cards with runes, which is like adding cards with Dormant.

 ### Corrupt
 Shows you how to make Corrupt cards.
-Its corrupted counterpart is `corrupted.ts`.
+Its corrupted counterpart is `corrupted.mts`.

 ### Spelldamage
 Shows you how to make cards with spelldamage.